applicaster/developer.applicaster.com/book/plugins-manifest/fields/special/font-selectors.md

 - Matching system fonts of each platform.
 - Custom fonts uploaded via the `Edit App > Upload fonts` section.

+_**IMPORTANT NOTE**_: When one or more of these field types is put inside `custom_configuration_fields`, only the relevant font selector for the platform will be shown in the Plugin Gallery.

 ### Example

 ```